TypeScript Interface

 • TypeScript interfaces define contracts in your code and provide explicit names for type-checking.

-• Interfaces may have optional properties or readonly properties.
+• Interfaces may have optional properties or read-only properties.

 • Interfaces can be used as function types.